James-Yu/LaTeX-Workshop/dev/README.md

 # Development scripts

-We describe the purpose of the scripts found in directory `dev/`.
+We describe the purpose of the scripts found in the current directory.

+These scripts are actually only frontend to the `pyintel` package, which implements the core mechanisms.

 ## ctanpkglist.py